I am a Developer turned Community Manager for the global open-source WordPress project.

 Long-time local community organiser

-I have been involved in organising monthly meetup events and annual conferences for local communities since 2013.
+I have been involved in organising monthly meetup events and annual conferences for local communities since early 2013.
 In this work I have partnered with other organisers that I have recruited over the years to enrich my local community.
 This is where my passion for community work really began and where I first saw the fruits of this kind of work.

 👥 Practical Community Skills